+LIONDAY.
 We have had pretty work here to-day.
-Several hundreds of people fram Haslingden, Accrington, and the neigbourhood, came into the town about ten o'clock this forenoon, and proceeded to stop the mill of Messrs.
-Brierly and Rodgett, in Further-gate.
-A number of them (about fifty) got into the mill yard, when the mill owner shut the gates and sent off to the police station.
-The police soon arrived, and though there had not been the slightest disturbance, they commenced cutting about them right and left most unmercifully; one man got his head laid open with a cuttass, and was otherwise severely wounded on the cheek; several others were wounded, though theydid not make the least resistance.
-Barracks.
-A number of soldiers accompanied the mills belonging to Messrs.
-Fielden and Townley, which by the magistrates.
-However, in spite of this force and the opposition of the proprietors, they succeeded in stopping the mill.
-One of the proprietors was severely was stopped.
-The main body of the people then came forming the entrance to the mill yard.
-The military were sent for, and the crowd dispersed.
-Mr. J. Eccles's mill was the next they proceeded to stop: this is situated in Darwen-street.
+Several hundreds of people fram Haslingden, Accrington, and this forenoon, and proceeded to stop the mill of Messrs. severely wounded on the cheek; several others were they stopped.
+They then proceeded to Messrs.
+Livesoners.
+The Mesers.
+Turner's mill was the next that quality of the con ents of their hutches by a riddle, was stopped.
+The main body of the people then came the openings of which should not be more than one over the fields to Nova Scotia, and stopped the mills of inch square, the masters have adopted the use of an Messrs.
+Eccles, & Co.
+They then went to the Messrs. article called a "skrek," which is generally from 8 Hop wood's mill, where, on those gentlemen refusing to 10 feet in length, and its bars from 1 to 21 menes stop the mill, they broke several windows of the Lodge apart, through which coals of considerable size are were sent for, and the crowd dispersed. stop: this is situated in Darwen-street.
 A few stones that go through the bars of the skrek.
-In this way had been thrown, when two men, who worked in the they insist they are defrauded, not only of the mill, were so foolish as to fire upon the people.
-This small coals, for which the masters get as high as 6s. so exasperated them, that showers of stones were thrown, demolishing most of the windows on one side of the mill.
-The military were soon on the spot, and They were also loud in complaint against the truck acceeded in capturing four of the rioters: these. together with the two who fired from the mill, were conveyed to the barracks, previous to being examined before the magistrates.
+In this way had been thrown, when two men, who worked in the they insist they are defrauded, not only of the before the magistrates.
 On conducting these men up other necessaries.
-The men also complained that Darwen-street, some person threw a stone. which struck the officer in charge of the prisoners; that functionary immediately turned round, and ordered the soldiers to fire.
-They did so, one part firing up the street, and the other down : Ave or six persons were shot; one, a poor woman, who it appears was returning from work, was shot in the back, the ball, I understand coming out at the abdomen, and she now lies and is. per pound for all monies paid them without any hope of recovery.
+The men also complained that Darwen-street, some person threw a stone, which their pay-days had been unnecessarily lengthened struck the officer in charge of the prisoners; that func- from a fortnight to a month, by which means they soldiers to fire.
+They did so, one part firing up the street, and the other down: five or six persons were Another grievance, which was pointedly reshot; one, a poor woman, who it appears was returning ferred to, was the system of taking interest stan oming out at the abdomen, and she now lies and is, per pound for all monies paid them without any hope of recovery.
 Two others were shot in before the pay-day-even while such wages the thigh; the rest were but slightly wounded.
-At the were fairly earned and wrought for.
-The practice the thigh; the rest were but slightly wounded.
-At the time of writing this all is quiet, though it is reported of condemning "hutches," found to contain the
+At the remainder of the mills now at work.